bianchi-ed/discord.js-bot-model/README.md

 You can find your token, applicationId on the discord application page.
 The guildId is the ID of the Discord server.

-Feel free to add more data to this file.
-It is a good place to store information such as API keys.
+this is also a good place to store information such as API keys.

 ## Firing up the Bot
 Now that we have finished the basic setup, we can start the bot.
 To do that, follow the steps: